Bhojpuri language: Vocabulary

-Since, Bengal has been one of the greatest centre for Bhojpuri-speaking people, Bhojpur has taken a number of words from Bengali.
-It is also probable that words of European original came in Bhojpuri through Bengali.
+Since Bengal has been one of the greatest centre for Bhojpuri-speaking people, Bhojpuri has taken a number of words from Bengali.
+It is also probable that words of European origin came to Bhojpuri through Bengali.
+The specific vocabulary of South African Bhojpuri also reflects contact with other languages prevalent in the region, notably incorporating loanwords from Zulu and the pidgin Fanagalo, alongside English.